avibrazil/investorzilla/README.md

 # Personal Investments Dashboard

-Classes and Streamlit app to manage a diverse investment portfolio in multiple currencies, including crypto and market indexes.
+Personal web application to manage a diverse investment portfolio in multiple currencies, including crypto and market indexes.
+Delivered as a [Streamlit](https://streamlit.io/) app.
+Includes also a module to hack your investments in Jupyter notebooks.

 ![](pics/overview.png)

-Dashboards reads your **ledger** and **balances** from an online Google Spreadsheet ([see example](https://docs.google.com/spreadsheets/d/1AE0F_mzXTJJuuuQwPnSzBejRrmui01CfUUY1qyvnbkk)), get historical benchmarks and currency convertion tables from multiple configurabe internet sources, and created a rich explorable dashboard.
+Dashboards reads your **ledger** and **balances** from an online Google Spreadsheet ([see example](https://docs.google.com/spreadsheets/d/1AE0F_mzXTJJuuuQwPnSzBejRrmui01CfUUY1qyvnbkk)), gets historical benchmarks and currency convertion tables from multiple configurabe internet sources, and created a rich explorable dashboard.

 All or some or each of your investments are internally normalized into a single “fund” with **number of shares** and **share value**.
 From there, multiple visualizations are possible.